bondibox/tronsr-template/SERVER_CONFIGURATION.md

 Currently we are starting with the following setup:

-1 Primary Witness Node 32 Cores
+1 Primary Witness Node
-1 Backup Witness Node 16 Cores
+1 Backup Witness Node
-1 Solidity Node 8 Cores
+1 Solidity Node

 For every .04¢ gain in TRX price we will add another 96 cores to our cluster.